Eykam/DroneStudio/autoresearch/EST_EVAL.md

 closed-loop correction authority.
 First measurement: teacher (pilot_act3) driven by ESTIMATED v3 obs instead of GT - quantifies how much estimation noise alone degrades a controller with full authority.

+## Hypothesis (a) gate measurement 2026-09-07: teacher on ESTIMATED obs.
+NEGATIVE.

+pilot_act3 (full-authority scripted pilot, GT-obs eval: goto 100 / hover 87.5 /
+land 100) driven by estimated v3 obs on the same held-out cells: goto 87.5% | hover_hold 0.0% | land 0.0%
+(hover hold-speed under est obs: 1.63 m/s mean - it believes it is holding while drifting).
+Result: est_teacher_eval.py, results/est_teacher_eval.log, series est_teacher_* posted.

+Consequence: estimation noise in the terminal phase does not just handicap the BC student - it defeats a controller with FULL closed-loop authority.
+Authority (hypothesis a) is therefore not sufficient on the current estimator; the binding constraint for est hover/land is terminal-phase estimation quality (horizontal drift over multi-second holds; vertical is ToF-aided, alt R2 0.974).
+Note the control-time EKF is still the UNGATED estimator - the fusion innovation-gate / reanchor work (reanchor30 now default) has only been applied to the trajectory pipeline, never to the control loop.